Consensys/doc.teku/docs/reference/cli/index.md

 :::warning

-Only trusted parties should access the REST API`
+Only trusted parties should access the REST API.
 Do not directly expose these APIs publicly on production nodes.

 We don't recommend allowing all hostnames (`"*"`) for production environments.